danaghafour/portfolio/README.md

 - **Skills Developed**: Implementing and testing object-oriented software, ensuring the application meets design specifications and functional requirements.

 ### Seminar Task 4: Exceptions and Design Patterns
-- **Summary**: The fourth seminar was about implementing exception handling and using design patterns to enhance the system's architecture and design.
+- **Summary**: The fourth seminar was about implementing exception handling and using design patterns to improve the system's architecture and design.
-- **Skills Developed**: Applying design patterns for problem-solving, implementing exception handling for robustness, and enhancing software quality and functionality.
+- **Skills Developed**: Applying design patterns for problem-solving, implementing exception handling for reliability, and improve software quality and functionality.

 Each seminar was designed to build on the knowledge from the previous ones, culminating in a comprehensive understanding of object-oriented program development, from analysis through implementation and refinement.